- 1915(c) Appendix K COVID-19 Addendum

 Medication Administration Classes

-Medication Administration expiration dates have been extended until August 31st, 2020.
-Classes and/or test outs conducted by the Regional Office will resume as soon as they can safely do so.
-Agencies are encouraged to get their staff recertified as soon as possible to avoid being unable to find a class once the extensions end.
+Medication Administration expiration dates have been extended until December 31st, 2020.
+Classes and/or test outs conducted by the Regional Office are being scheduled.
+Agencies are encouraged to get their staff recertified as soon as possible to avoid being unable to find a class prior to the end of the extension.

-Agency and Independent Trainers are encouraged to follow the CDC, State, and Local Health Department guidelines when conducting Medication Administration Classes.
+Agency and Independent Trainers are encouraged to follow the CDC, State, and Local Health Department guidelines when conducting in-person Medication Administration Classes and in-person Test-Outs.
 Web-based classes with in-person testing are encouraged to limit potential exposure.

 Remote Medication Administration